-It’s hard not to fall for the effortlessly stylish, fuss-free, and cool look that the French are so well known for, and that includes taking cues from them when it comes to home décor.
-Lately, we’ve been inspired by how they set the table in that perfect, unfussy chic countryside style.
-And while we spend more time cooking and eating at home now than ever before, it’s fun to change up our table more often for a new look and feel, especially when you’re enjoying most of your meals in the same place each night.
+It’s hard not to fall for the effortlessly stylish and cool look that the French are so well known for, and that includes taking cues from them when it comes to home décor.
+Lately, we’ve been inspired by how they set the table in that perfectly fuss-free countryside style.
+After all, it’s always fun to change up your table with a new look and feel, especially when it’s this chic and relaxed.
+If you want to experiment with the look, we’re sharing our tips to set a cool French country inspired table for your next big meal.

 Go for Natural Colours